Want to know what Croatian island to visit this year? In this post, we will help you decide on the best islands in Croatia to visit.

 Great for sailing!

 Watching the Kornati only on photos, I couldn’t understand what all fuss was about.
-Croatia has so many beautiful islands and the Kornati, from that perspective, looked to me just like naked rocks.
+Croatia has so many beautiful islands and Kornati, from that perspective, looked to me just like naked rocks.

 Anyways fast forward to 2017 when I visited them for the first time.
 And oh boy, was I wrong!